Sapelo Island: History

 Sapelo Island is speculated to be the site of San Miguel de Gualdape, the short-lived (1526–1527) first European settlement in the present-day United States, and if true, it would also be the first place in the present-day U.S. that a Catholic mass was celebrated.

-Sapelo, a name of Indian origin, was known to the Spanish as Zapala.
+Sapelo, a name of Native origin, was known to the Spanish as Zapala.
 During the 17th century, the island was part of the Guale missionary province of Spanish Florida.
 After 1680, several missions were merged and moved to the island under the mission Santa Catalina de Guale.